cynthiahuallanca/Portfolio/API/ReadMe.md

 and longitude between (-180, 180).
 Using **Open Weather Map API** you'll see how Latitude correlates with temperature, humidity, cloudiness and more.
 Also -thanks to **Matplot Lib**- you'll be able to see this in different scarett plots.

+If you have any comment, don't hesitate in contacting me.

+Enjoy the ride!
+~~CH